Sikorsky CH-53 Sea Stallion: Israel

-During 2015, it was announced that Israel planned to withdraw the last of its Yasurs around 2025.
+In 2015, it was announced that Israel planned to withdraw the last of its Yasurs around 2025.
 Replacement options studied included the CH-53K and the CH-47F Chinook, with a prospective order for approximately 20 helicopters being placed for the preferred option.
-During February 2021, the Israeli Ministry of Defense announced the selection of the CH-53K to replace the Yasur fleet.
+In February 2021, the Israeli Ministry of Defense announced the selection of the CH-53K to replace the Yasur fleet.

-On 7 October 2023, during the first day of the Gaza war, and the first time since the 2006 Lebanon War in a similar incident, Hamas shot down an IAF CH-53 with Kornet anti-tank missile and hitting its left engine, while carrying about 50 paratroopers (a very unusual procedure, as opposed to the approved IAF's max capacity of 33 troops).
+On 7 October 2023, during the first day of the Gaza war, and the first time since the 2006 Lebanon War in a similar incident, Hamas shot down an IAF CH-53 with a Kornet anti-tank missile and hit its left engine, while it was carrying about 50 paratroopers, a very unusual procedure, as opposed to the approved IAF's max capacity of 33 troops.
 The pilot managed to land safely in an open field, offloading both the aircrew and the paratroopers.
 The CH-53 was then hit by a second anti-tank missile, completely destroying the helicopter.
 The occupants survived the attack with minor to medium injuries.